-The reconstructed July albedo estimates of trees and crops/grasses are close to the subgrid reference values in the CLM4.5 simulations, for the grid cells where the reconstruction method yields results (Figure 2).
+The reconstructed July albedo estimates of trees and crops/grasses are close to the subgrid reference values in the CLM4.5 simulations, for the grid cells where the reconstruction method yields results (Figure 1).
 The main patterns of the spatial variability of the albedo of both land cover classes of interest, such as their latitudinal variations, are captured by the reconstruction method.
-Globally the reconstructed and subgrid albedo estimates are highly correlated (R^2 =0.91 for trees and

-325 reconstruction method.
-Globally the reconstructed and subgrid albedo estimates are highly correlated (R2=0.91 for trees and 0.75 for crops/grasses).
-Differences between them indicate the "error" of the reconstruction, thus allowing to compute a global Root Mean Square Error (RMSE) that considers all grid cells for which a reconstructed estimate could be derived.
-For the month of July, the global RMSE equals 0.0085 in the case of trees and 0.0097 for crops/grasses.
-Locally, the error is higher over some areas with stronger albedo gradients such as Western Europe, the Southeastern United States in the case of trees or

-330 Western Russia in the case of crops/grasses.
+The "error" of the reconstruction is shown by the differences between the reconstructed and subgrid albedo estimates, thus a global Root Mean Square Error (RMSE) can be computed across all grid cells for which a reconstructed estimate could be derived.
+For the month of July, the global RMSE equals 0.009 in the case of trees and 0.010 for crops/grasses (Table 1).
+Locally, the error is higher over some areas with stronger albedo gradients such as Western Europe, the Southeastern United States in the case of trees or Western Russia in the case of crops/grasses.
 Nevertheless, the absolute error rarely exceeds ~0.03, or ~20% of the subgrid values over these regions (Figure S1).